SirDap/tripodvideoninja/_posts/2019-04-10-tips-for-using-rendergarden.markdown

 Complete specs of each machine are listed on the [Gear](/gear/) page.

-### Investigating the Un-graceful Completions
+### Adobe Licensing User Error

+*Shout out to the folks at Mekajiki who even reached out to Adobe to help root cause this issue.
+Now that's customer support!*

-The log file for a successful `ae` segment render end like the following.
+The log file for a successful `ae` segment render looks like the following.

 ```
 PROGRESS:  1;34;40;09 (21280): 0 Seconds